-Changes to subpart F – The Conference bill retains existing subpart F anti-deferral rules and the section 956 deemed repatriation rules, but makes several changes.
-Importantly, a new category of subpart F income will require U.S. shareholders to include the global intangible low taxed income (GILTI) of CFCs in current U.S. taxable income.
+Broader Anti-Deferral Rules – The TCJA retains existing federal subpart-F anti-deferral rules and retains the section 956 deemed repatriation rules, but it also makes several changes.
+Importantly, the TCJA requires U.S. shareholders to include the global intangible low taxed income (GILTI) of CFCs in current U.S. taxable income.

 Furthermore, the subpart F rules are modified so that a larger class of U.S. shareholders of foreign corporations will be subject to the subpart F deemed inclusion rules.
-This expansion is triggered by expanding the definition of “U.S. shareholder,” subject to the subpart F provisions, to include any U.S. person that owns at least 10% of the vote or value of the CFC, rather than only including those with 10% or more of the voting power.
-The attribution rules, which can require the application of the subpart F rules on U.S. persons without a direct interest in a CFC, have also been expanded.
+This expansion is triggered by broadening the definition of a “U.S. shareholder” subject to the subpart F provisions and now includes any U.S. person that owns at least 10% of the vote or value of the CFC, rather than only those with 10% or more of the voting power.
+In addition, the attribution rules, which can require the application of the subpart F rules on U.S. persons without a direct interest in a CFC, have also been expanded.
 U.S. taxpayers may need to reevaluate their exposure to the subpart F provisions under these expanded definitions.

-This has been prepared for information purposes and general guidance only and does not constitute professional advice.
-You should not act upon the information contained in this publication without obtaining specific professional advice.
-No representation or warranty (express or implied) is made as to the accuracy or completeness of the information contained in this publication, and CohnReznick LLP, its members, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.
+This has been prepared for informational purposes, is general guidance only and does not constitute legal or professional advice.
+You should not act upon the information contained in this publication without first obtaining professional advice specific to, among other things, your individual facts, circumstances and jurisdiction.
+No representation or warranty (express or implied) is made as to the accuracy or completeness of the information contained in this publication, and CohnReznick LLP, its partners, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.

-Insights on Impact of the Tax Cuts and Jobs Act
+A collection of insights on the impact of the Tax Cuts and Jobs Act